instituutnederlandsetaal/BlackLab/site/docs/guide/010_getting-started.md

 (if you're on Windows, replace the classpath separator colon `:` with a semicolon `;`)

-We want to create a new index, so we need to supply an index directory, input file(s) and an input format:
+We want to create a new corpus, so we need to supply a corpus (index) directory, input file(s) and an input format:

 ```bash
 java -cp "blacklab-VERSION.jar:lib" nl.inl.blacklab.tools.IndexTool create INDEX_DIR INPUT_FILES FORMAT